 I have received feedback that this document causes me to appear arrogant or self-possessed.
 I assure you I am neither.
 I just don't want to waste your time or mine, so I want to get all of this stuff out of the way first instead of as part of a lengthy interview process.
 While this may seem unusual, I'm sure you've got policies about who you hire, so it's not unreasonable that I should have policies about who I work with.

 - If you have a position you think I might be interested in (see below) feel free to send a single email to firstname.lastname@example.org.
 That's it.
 If I'm interested I'll respond.
 Do not call me, do not “follow up” on your single email.
 Never, ever, ever, send me a text message.
 Failure to comply with this very simple policy will place you on my permanent blacklist.
 Yes, unfortunately I'm forced to maintain such a list.

 - This is what I see of your email:

-As you can see, there’s very little room in there.
+As you can see, there's very little room in there.
 Make it count.
-If you can’t get across what kind of job this is in that space, I’m probably not opening your email.
-The name of your company, the word “urgent” in all caps and a creative subject line are all things that are taking up your precious character count and aren’t telling me anything about the job.
+If you can't get across what kind of job this is in that space, I'm probably not opening your email.
+The name of your company, the word “urgent” in all caps or a creative subject line are all things that are taking up your precious character count and aren't telling me anything about the job.